FiniteStateInc/finite-state-sdk-python/examples/README.md

 How to use the `search_sbom` function of the SDK to search for components by name and version, and specify whether the search should be case-sensitive or not.

+# update_finding_status.py

+How to update Finding resolutions using the SDK, which allows you to set the status and specify justifications or vendor responses and provide comments.

 # upload_test_results.py

 How to programmatically upload test results (e.g. SBOMs or Third Party Scanners).
 Basically a one-liner you can add to your CI systems.